 A publication released on a regular, once a year schedule.

 Collection of materials relating to the history and people of the University of Hartford.
 The Archives and Special Collections is open to University faculty, staff, students, and members of the general public by appointment.
 While some material remains confidential, most collections are accessible.
 Patrons are asked to observe archival procedures to help protect the collections.
 Photocopying of material is permitted if the material is in good condition.
 Archival material is non-circulating.
-Archives and Special Collections is located on the lower level of Mortensen Library in Room 103.
+Archives and Special Collections is located on the lower level of Harrison Libraries in Room 103.
 Archives.

 List of research sources used in composing a document.
 Also, a collection (usually annotated) of sources related to a topic.
 Do not confuse with biography.